 The police station

 Took a while to find this, but the building used for exterior shots of the police station where Inspector Reinhardt works is the former library of Vienna University.
-Constructed in the late 18th century, it now houses the Vienna University Archive, an austere institution that itself dates back to the middle ages.

-The Liebermann’s home
+The Liebermann home

 When Max Liebermann returns or leaves home, he uses the entrance you can see on the right of the photo above, with a wall and gate behind.
 The house sits on Landstraße Hauptstraße.